DigitalScriptorium/ds-open-refine/instructions/merge-new-data.md

 #### Removing working columns and merging new reconciliations with previous ones in data dictionaries
 13. Apply JSON recipe to remove unnecessary columns, merge new data values into existing data, remove whitespace: [JSON][merge-clean-recon-data]
-14.  `Export -> Comma separated value` file from OpenRefine
+14.  `Export -> Comma-separated value` file from OpenRefine to local machine
-15. Add exported `VALUE-new.csv` to ds-data/reconciled/terms repository
+15. Add exported `VALUE-new.csv` to ds-data/reconciled/terms repository from local machine
 16. Deprecate/archive old version to `Batch` directory
 17. Rename `VALUE-new.csv` to `VALUE.csv`